-Emergency Medical Technician - Basic
+Emergency Medical Technician-Basic II

-- (7 credits) - Prepares student for certification as a Virginia and National Registry EMT-Basic.
-Focuses on all aspects of pre-hospital - basic life support as defined by the Virginia Office of - Emergency Medical Services curriculum for Emergency Medicine Technician Basic.
-Prerequisite: EMS 100/ equivalent. - Corequisite: EMS 120.
-Lecture: 5 hours.
-Laboratory: 4 hours. - Total: 9 hours per week.
+Prepares student for certification as a Virginia and/or National Registry EMT-Basic.
+Focuses on all aspects of pre-hospital basic life support as defined by the Virginia Office of Emergency Medical Services curriculum for Emergency Medicine Technician Basic.
+Lecture: 3 hours.
+Laboratory: 2 hours.
+Total: 5 hours per week.

-Emergency Medical Technician - Basic Clinical
+Emergency Medical Technician - Basic Clinical (1 credit)

 Observes in a program approved clinical/field setting.
 Includes topics for both EMS 111 and EMS 113, dependent upon the program in which the student is participating and is a corequisite to both EMS 111 and EMS 113.
+Prerequisite: Before enrolling in this EMS course, students MUST complete or test out of MTE Modules 1 - 4 and must be eligible to enroll in ENG 111.
+Note: Students less than 18 years of age may enroll in the Emergency Medical Technician (BLS only) courses at age 16 with parental permission.
+Students less than 18 years of age who complete the course will be eligible for Virginia EMT certification only, and will not be eligible for National Registry Certification.
 Laboratory: 2 hours per week.

-EMS Responses to Specialized Incidents
+EMS Responses to Specialized Incidents (3 credits)

-- (3 credits) - Presents the EMS response and mitigation of specialized incidents such as hazardous materials, Weapons of Mass - Destruction, natural disasters, and other specialized multi - casualty incidents.
+Presents the EMS response and mitigation of specialized incidents such as hazardous materials, Weapons of Mass Destruction, natural disasters, and other specialized multicasualty incidents.
 Lecture: 3 hours per week.

-Introduction to Advanced Life Support
+EMS 151 Introduction to Advanced Life Support (4 credits)

 Prepares the student for Virginia Enhanced certification eligibility and begins the sequence for National Registry Intermediate and/or Paramedic certification.
 Includes the theory and application of the following: foundations, human systems, pharmacology, overview of shock, venous access, airway management, patient assessment, respiratory emergencies, allergic reaction, and assessment based management.
 Conforms at a minimum to the Virginia Office of Emergency Medical Services curriculum.
+Prerequisite: Before enrolling in this EMS course, students MUST complete or test out of MTE Modules 1-4 and must be eligible to enroll in ENG 111.
 Corequisite: EMS 170.
 Lecture: 3 hours.
 Laboratory: 2 hours.
 Total: 5 hours per week.